DevOps-Represent/docker-101/2-Images.md

 #### Exercise

-Why not try adding an image to the index.html page?
+Why not try adding CSS to the index.html page?